What is cap rate (capitalisation rate) and how is it helpful in property investment?

 The distinction between cap rate and yield is minor and has more to do with semantics than content; both terms refer to the same notion, while yield usually refers to the annual percentage return on investment.

 Although the two phrases are sometimes used interchangeably, the yield is a rate of the current return (actual or predicted) resulting from a formula.
-While the cap rate explained above is a capitalisation rate used as an input in the valuation method, i.e. the element that converts income into value.
+While the cap rate explained above is a capitalization rate used as an input in the valuation method, i.e. the element that converts income into value.

 In a metaphorical sense, they are the two halves of a coin: yield is the result of computing the current return.
 At the same time, the cap rate is the data used in the Direct Capitalisation Approach valuation process.
 Here you can learn the rocket science behind rental yield calculations.

-Lower cap rates and Higher cap rates
+Lower cap rates and higher Cap Rates

 The capitalisation rate is inversely related to price: the lower the cap rate, the higher the price (all other things being equal).